scharlau/rails-travelagent/README.md

 At the moment, however, this application doesn't use any of the webpacker features.

+### Testing
+There are both built-in tests, and the basics of an RSpec integration test.

+Rails generates tests by default with Minitest.
+Some of this code has now been modified to show what you can do with that after you put sample data into the fixtures.
+Only some of the tests have been edited to work smoothly by way of example.
+These don't work with the application_controller before_action: sign_in? enabled.
+The RSpec test does. addresses_controller_test.rb harbours_controller_test.rb

+All fixtures are completed with sample data as well.
+You can run them all with
+rails test

-Some tests were added to create_customer_spec.rb to cover creating an account, and login to enable the old tests to run with the new configuration that means you need to login before you can see the app.
+The RSpec tests are in create_customer_spec.rb to cover creating an account, and login to enable the old tests to run with the new configuration that means you need to login before you can see the app.
+There is also a test to create a new customer.
+You can run this with rspec spec/integration/create_customer_spec.rb

 This application has had nothing done for its styling.
 It is 'fresh out of the box' with a focus on 'how' components work, and no concern with 'how it looks'.